bpkg/bpkg/README.md

 cp -f git-standup /usr/local/bin
 ```

+### Packages With Dependencies

+You can install a packages dependencies with the `bpkg getdeps` command.
+These will recursively install in `deps/` sub-folders to resolve all dependencies.

+_Note: There is no protection against circular dependencies, so be careful!_

 ### Retrieving package info

 After installing a package, you can obtain info from it using `bpkg`.